Patient Participation Group

 - Provide advice to the Practice on Surgery NHS services

 - Provide additional advice to the Practice on PCT/NHS directives that affect the surgery and its patient population

 Patients are a very important part of the practice.
 After all, helping patients with their health issues is why the practice is there in the first place!

 The Patient Participation Group represents the views of the patients to the practice.
 We also work with the practice to maintain and develop the high standard of care currently provided.

 In addition we provide information in lots of different ways to help patients manage their health issues.

 We are a very friendly bunch & would love you to get in touch if you have any ideas you think would improve services or any subjects you would like us to cover.

-There is a form you can fill in at the end of this information and we would love to hear from you!
+You can send an email to firstname.lastname@example.org or there is a form you can fill in at the bottom of this webpage and we would love to hear from you!

 At the moment our main meetings are on Thursday afternoon.
 We post the dates in the waiting room and display the record of the meeting so you can see what we have covered.